Impact of Nitrogen and Oxygen Interstitials on Niobium SRF Cavity Performance

+The observed gap enhancements are significantly less pronounced at 5 MV/m, indicating a field dependence consistent with nonequilibrium superconducting effects.
+Recent studies have shown that in fully gapped superconductors such as niobium, quasiparticle relaxation is dominated by electron–phonon scattering, which reduces the minimum frequency required for nonequilibrium behavior from the 15~GHz predicted by Eliashberg theory to $\sim$1.2~GHz \cite{eliashberg_film_1970, dobrovolskiy_moving_2020}.
+The cavities investigated in this work operate at 1.3~GHz, placing them within this nonequilibrium regime.
+This interpretation is further supported by the reported frequency dependence of the anti-Q slope in N doped cavities \cite{martinello_field_2018}.
+A corresponding systematic study of frequency dependence in O doped cavities would be required to determine whether the observed reduction in R$_\mathrm{T}$ can likewise be attributed to nonequilibrium superconductivity.

+With regard to the hydrogen trapping hypothesis, we observe that N doping increases the average superconducting gap at approximately ten times lower concentration than oxygen.
+This suggests that N has a stronger effect per atom, potentially due to more effective hydrogen trapping.
+N has been shown to suppress the formation of niobium nanohydrides \cite{sung_direct_2024}.
+Coincident with this, other studies have demonstrated that N doping reduces the smearing of the quasiparticle density of states compared to EP \cite{bafia_signatures_2025, groll_insight_2018}.
+These observations linking H minimization and reduced smearing are consistent with theoretical predictions \cite{kubo_effects_2022, herman_microwave_2021, zarea_effects_2023}.

-For nitrogen, the increase in the average superconducting gap and the narrowing of its distribution is achieved with approximately ten times lower concentration.
-This suggests that nitrogen has a stronger effect per atom, likely due to more effective hydrogen trapping.
-First-principle calculations by \textcite{ford_first-principles_2013} support this, indicating comparable binding energies for \mbox{H-O}~($-$7.02~eV) and \mbox{H-N}~($-$7.39~eV), though this is not sufficient to fully explain the tenfold difference.
-One possible explanation is that N~doped surfaces form fewer vacancies and less defective suboxides than oxygen-doped surfaces, thereby enhancing their superconducting properties \cite{yang_xps_2018, wenskat_vacancy_2022}.
-X-ray photoelectron spectroscopy and transmission electron microscopy studies have also indicated that N doped surfaces form a more stoichmetric Nb$_2$O$_5$ layer with thinner metallic suboxide layers \cite{lechner_electron_2020, fang_understanding_2023}.
+However, first-principle calculations by \textcite{ford_first-principles_2013} indicate only a minor difference in binding energies for \mbox{H-O}~($-$7.02~eV) and \mbox{H-N}~($-$7.39~eV), which insufficient to explained the observed order-of-magnitude difference.
+One possible explanation is that N doped surfaces form fewer vacancies and less defective suboxides than O doped surfaces, thereby enhancing their superconducting properties \cite{yang_xps_2018, wenskat_vacancy_2022}.
+X-ray photoelectron spectroscopy and transmission electron microscopy studies have also indicated that N doped surfaces form a more stoichiometric Nb$_2$O$_5$ layer with thinner metallic suboxide layers \cite{lechner_electron_2020, fang_understanding_2023}.
+Additional mechanisms may include the higher concentration of interstitial O inducing greater elastic strain on the niobium lattice than the lower concentrations of interstitial N; increases in strain in Nb have been shown to decrease T$_\mathrm{c}$ \cite{antoine_influence_2019, gardener_pressure_1966}.
+Moreover, interstitial oxygen suppresses T$_\mathrm{c}$ by $\sim0.9$~K per atomic \% O\cite{desorbo_effect_1963}.